ajwdewit/pcse/doc/quickstart.rst

        implemented using `pcse.fileinput.CABOWeatherDataProvider`.
     3. The global weather data provided by the agroclimatology from the `NASA Power database`_ at a resolution of 1x1 degree.
-PCSE provides the `pcse.db.NASAPowerWeatherDataProvider' which retrieves the NASA Power data from the internet for a given latitude and longitude.
+PCSE provides the `pcse.db.NASAPowerWeatherDataProvider` which retrieves the NASA Power data from the internet for a given latitude and longitude.